-The process begins with a detailed, sit-down consultation with Dr. Morwood in his office.
+The process begins with a detailed, sit-down consultation with Dr. Morwood in his office in Monterey.
 He will discuss your aesthetic concerns, review the unique characteristics of your face, and then a joint decision will be reached about which aesthetic goals should and can be realistically accomplished.

 During your consultation be prepared to discuss: